AishwaryaPramod99/Aishwarya_Portfolio/critique-by-design.md

 | [home page](https://aishwaryapramod99.github.io/Aishwarya_Portfolio/) | [visualizing debt](visualizing-government-debt) | [critique by design](critique-by-design) | [final project I](final-project-part-one) | [final project II](final-project-part-two) | [final project III](final-project-part-three) |

 # "US Air Travel Falls Due to Covid Epidemic" Visualization
 For this project I selected the "US Air Travel Falls Due to Covid Epidemic" visualization and the data source is Bureau of Transportation Statistics.
 This visualization shows the drastic decline in air travel during the Covid-19 pandemic.
-Here I am to critique the original visualization and build a more impactful one which gives a better representation than what it does.
+My goal here is to critique the original visualization and build a more impactful one which gives a better representation than what it does.
 I have also documented the feedbacks and the final updated design.

 ## Step one: the visualization
 <img src="original_visualization.png" alt="original" style="width:100%; height:50%;">
 _Include link to the original data visualization (or screenshot - make sure to correctly cite your sources, etc.).
 Include paragraph or two on why you selected this particular data visualization.
 For obvious reasons, the data visualization you select should come from a publicly accessible source._

 For this project I selected the "US Air Travel Falls Due to Covid Epidemic" visualization and the data source is Bureau of Transportation Statistics.
-This visualization shows the drastic decline in air travel during the Covid-19 pandemic.
-Here I am to critique the original visualization and build a more impactful one which gives a better representation than what it does.
+This visualization shows the drastic decline in air travel during the COVID-19 pandemic.
+My goal here is to critique the original visualization and build a more impactful one which gives a better representation than what it does.
 I have also documented the feedbacks and the final updated design.

 Title: US Air Travel Falls Due to Covid Epidemic
 Link to original dataset: https://forms.gle/Mp85L1LSA2otXVjz8

 ## Step two: the critique
-_Don't forget to complete the Google Form found on the assignment page.
-You can summarize your thoughts here._

 For the critique, I used Stephen Few's Data Visualization Effectiveness Profile to evaluate the strengths and weaknesses of the original visualization.
 I assessed the following aspects: